Blake Hawksworth: Coaching

 After his baseball career ended due to injury, Hawksworth became an assistant basketball coach at Eastlake High School.

 On August 20, 2019, Blake Hawksworth was named as the Pitching Coach for Grand Canyon University for the 2020 baseball season.

 Personal life

 His older sister Erin is a television sports anchor in Washington, D.C., and his grandfather Jack Poole was the head of the VANOC bid committee that brought the Winter Olympics to Vancouver.
+He is married to Amie Hawksworth and has a daughter and two sons.